kivy/kivy/doc/sources/installation/installation-linux-venvs.rst

     # load the virtualenv
     source ~/kivy_venv/bin/activate

-    # if you'd like to be able to use the x11 winodw backend do:
+    # if you'd like to be able to use the x11 window backend do:
     export USE_X11=1

     # install the correct Cython version
     pip install |cython_install|

     # Install stable version of Kivy into the virtualenv
-    pip install --no-binary kivy
+    pip install kivy
     # For the development version of Kivy, use the following command instead
     pip install git+https://github.com/kivy/kivy.git@master